Polypants/threejs_tutorial/README.md

 The shadows are looking a little pixely, so let’s increase their resolution.

 The default is 512 so let’s try doubling it.
 If you’re feeling confident, you can quadruple it.
 Or make it whatever you want.

+Add the following code just under the `pointLight` code.

 ```
 pointLight.shadow.mapSize.width = 2048;